 Art connoisseurs will enjoy wandering through the breathtaking Chihuly Museum of Glass.
 The Point Defiance Zoo is great for families, animal lovers, and conservationists.
 History buffs will love being transported to the 1800s at the Fort Nisqually Living History Museum.

 🍽️ Local Tip: Wherever you choose to explore in Tacoma, don’t miss the scrumptious soul food eats at Southern Kitchen.

 Olympic National Park

-Olympic National Park is an admittedly long day trip from Seattle, so consider either spending the night and camping beneath the forest canopy or taking a tour to best maximize your time within the park
+The Olympic National Forest is admittedly a long day trip from Seattle, so consider either taking a tour to maximize your time within the park, or spending the night and camping beneath the forest canopy.
+It’s definitely one of the best weekend getaways in Washington.

 About 70 miles north of downtown Seattle, the Skagit Valley makes for one of the more colorful and lowkey day trips from Seattle.
 It’s most famous for its tulip festival and, if you’re visiting around late March to April, it’s pretty much a must-see.

 While the tulips are the main draw, the valley also features a lot of farm stands full of delicious seasonal produce.
-There are pumpkin patches and apple picking in the fall, and it’s one of hte best day trips from Seattle for bird watching, particularly in the wintertime during the Skagit Eagle Festival.
+There are pumpkin patches and apple picking in the fall, and it’s one of the best day trips near Seattle for bird watching, particularly in the wintertime to see eagles.

 👉 Local Tip – Aprils in the Seattle are are quite rainy, and that means the fields around the tulips can get pretty muddy.
 Be sure to wear some rain boots or at least a pair of old shoes that you don’t mind getting dirty.